SergiusTheBest/plog/README.md

 LOG_FATAL << "fatal"; | LOGF << "fatal"; | LOG(plog::fatal) << "fatal";

 ###Conditional logging macros
-These macros check a condition and perform logging if it is true.
+These macros check a condition and perform logging if it is true:

 Long macro | Short macro | Function-style macro
 -----------|-------------|---------------------